vinicius77/react-images-carousel/README.md

 - [Ubuntu](https://ubuntu.com/) - An open source OS that runs from the desktop, to the cloud, to all your internet connected things.
 - [Visual Code Studio](https://code.visualstudio.com/) - An open source code editor.
 - [React JS](https://reactjs.org) - A JavaScript library for building user interfaces.
-- [Node JS](https://nodejs.org/en/) - A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- [Heroku](https://www.heroku.com) - A PaaS that enables developers to build, run and operate applications entirely in the cloud.

 ## Dependencies